brebory/thmbprint/README.md

 ### Setup and Build Process ###

+1. Install [python 2](http://www.python.org/getit/) if it's not already on your machine.
+Install pip, setuptools, and virtualenv. `easy_install setuptools`, `easy_install pip`, `pip install virtualenv`, in that order.
-1. Clone the [project](https://github.com/brebory/launchpad-profiles) and set up a virtualenv in the project directory. `virtualenv env --no-site-packages`
+2. Clone the [project](https://github.com/brebory/launchpad-profiles) and set up a virtualenv in the project directory. `virtualenv env --no-site-packages`
-2. Use the newly created virtualenv to install all dependencies. `source env/bin/activate` then `pip install -r requirements.txt` Pip will download and install all required dependencies into your virtual environment.
+3. Use the newly created virtualenv to install all dependencies. `source env/bin/activate` then `pip install -r requirements.txt` Pip will download and install all required dependencies into your virtual environment.
+4. Set up environment variables.`export LOCAL_DEV=1`, `export DJANGO_SECRET_KEY={secret key}` (Set the secret key to a strong, long password.)
+It's recommended to write a bash script to handle this for you.
-3. Set up the database.
+5. Set up the database.
 In development, `sqlite3` is used.
 In production, `postgresql` is used.
 Run `python manage.py syncdb` for the initial database setup, and then migrate all required apps. `syncdb` will tell you which apps need to be migrated with `python manage.py migrate [appname]`.
-4. Run the application with `python manage.py runserver`
+6. Run the application with `python manage.py runserver`.
+7. Return to your normal development environment with `deactivate`.

 ### Git Branching Model and Development Process ###

-Always create a feature branch to work on new features. `git checkout -tb [feature-branch-name]` Do not work directly on master or develop.
+* Always create a feature branch to work on new features. `git checkout -tb [feature-branch-name]`
+* Do not work directly on master or develop.
 Merge branches back in to develop once they're in a stable state for testing.
 Merge develop back into master once sufficient testing is done on develop.
-Write unit tests!
+* Write unit tests!
 Use the `unittest` module to make sure that all aspects of features are working before you merge back into develop.

 ### Issues and Code Review ###

 We'll be using Github Issues as our management system for code reviews and bug tracking.
-Participate in the discussion around each issues to raise any questions and concerns you may have about specific features or to discuss bugfixes.
+Participate in the discussion around each issue to raise any questions and concerns you may have about specific features or to discuss bugfixes.

 ### Design Contacts ###